unoplat/unoplat-code-confluence/README.md

 ```

-Note: we have only tried gpt3.5 turbo and it works well on codebases.

-Also this will get much better as currently all the dspy modules are uncompiled.We will be rolling out evaluated models and results post optimisation soon.
-Until then users can use 3.5turbo for decent results.

 4. Run code confluence and check your output path. you will have a file name based on output file name.
 That file will carry precise summary of codebase at all levels - codebase,packages,classes and functions.
 ```
 unoplat-code-confluence --config example_config.json